darrindevs/day-planner/README.md

 - 🦴 HTML - Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.
 - 👗 CSS - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 - 👢 Bootstrap - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
+- 𝒢 Google Fonts - Google Fonts is a library of more than a thousand free and open source font families, an interactive web directory for browsing the library, and APIs for using the fonts via CSS and Android.
 - ☑️ Git - Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
 - ⛅️ GitHub - GitHub, Inc. is a provider of Internet hosting for software development and version control using Git.